triestpa/Police-Analysis-Python/README.md

 Name: violation, dtype: int64
 ```

-We can see here that "Moving Violation", "Equipment", and "DUI" match the raw violation values 1:1, and "Externally Generated Stop" and "Investigatory Stop" have been consolidated into "Other".
+Unsurprisingly, the top reason for a traffic stop is "Moving Violation" (speeding, reckless driving, etc.), followed by "Equipment" (faulty lights, illegal modifications, etc.).
+By comparing these fields with the `violation_raw` fields, we can see that the "Other" category includes "Investigatory stop" (the police officer sees something suspicious happening within the vehicle) and  "Externally Generated Stop" (possibly as a result of a 911 call).
+"DUI" ("driving under the influence", i.e. drunk driving) is surprisingly the least prevalent, with only 711 total recorded stops for this reason over the five year period (2010-2015) that the dataset covers.

-### 1.4 - Outcomes
+#### 1.4 - Outcomes

 We can also examine the traffic stop outcomes.